+Dr. Valentina Rita Scotti works as Post-doctoral Researcher in Comparative Public Law at the Koç University Law School since 2016, where she holds a course on ‘Women and Law’.
+She received her Ph.D. in Comparative Public Law from the University of Siena, Italy in 2010 and a M.A. summa cum laude in International Relations at the LUISS ‘Guido Carli’ in 2007.
+She has been Post-doctoral fellow at the Department of Political Science of LUISS ‘Guido Carli’ University of Rome (2012-2016), where she also worked as Research Assistant during her Ph.D.
 At LUISS, she has hold classes as Adjunct Professor in Comparative Constitutional Law and in Institutions of Muslim Countries.
 She has also hold classes in several Italian and international courses as well as at the Jean Monnet Summer School “Parliamentary Democracy in Europe” and the Jean Monnet Winter School on “The Parliaments of Europe in Democracy Promotion and Constitutional Transitions”.
 She has been Temporary Professor for the Italian National School of Administration during the Training for MPs and Officers of the Parliament of the Union of Myanmar and for the Training in Institution-building for the Officers of the Afghan Wolesi Jirga held by the Italian Minister for Foreign Affairs and International Cooperation, the Italian Chamber of Deputies and the School of Government of LUISS ‘Guido Carli’.
 She extensively participated in international conferences and she has been part of numerous organizing committees for international symposiums.
 She is also member of the Scientific Boards of academic journals.
 Since 2017, she is the Chair of the Young Comparativists Committee Affiliates Advisory Group of the American Society of Comparative Law and since 2018 she co-chairs the Research Group on ‘Gender and Constitutions’ of the International Association of Constitutional Law.
 She publishes in international and Italian reviews and journals, as well as in edited books, on constitutionalism and human rights in the Mediterranean area (including gender rights), transjudicialism and legal cross-fertilization, and parliamentary cooperation.

 In April 2018, I had a chance to visit Bangladesh with a group of international journalists invited by the Bangladeshi government.
 We stayed in Dhaka for 5 days and two days we spent in Cox’s Bazar where we visited the recent Rohingya refugee camps.
 From the beginning to the end, this trip was an amazing experience for me which stimulated all my senses at the same time.
 As a ‘tourist’, of course I first noticed the differences between the two countries.
 I was struck by the enormous traffic of the capital city, by the never lessening honking, the street butchers and vendors selling sugar cane juice, local meals and dried fish, a boy walking his elephant in the main street, the way they carry every load on their heads, their joyous celebrations of the New Year on April 14, all the brilliant colors flying around, their alphabet that looks like clothes on a washing line, the secular minds of the governors and the nation which I thought would be more conservative, everyone’s fondness for taking pictures with us, the 120 km almost empty sandy beach, the misery of the Rohingya refugees despite all the good willing help of Bangladesh, and most of all, the people’s love of Turkey and the big smile on their face when you approached them.
 Among the most striking sites was of course the most recent Rohingya Camp where around 700,000 refugees live.
 The area around Cox’s Bazaar was especially opened to settlement for them by cleaning of the trees and now the temporary bamboo houses stand on soft soil under the threat of a land slide in the imminent monsoon season.
 They have little water, and almost no drainage system, as their huge number even passes beyond the limits of international help organizations like the Turkish Red Crescent reaching out to only 40,000 of these people.
 The refugees cannot leave the camp, with many military check points.
 Adults are just idle and seem to have lost their hopes, they cannot think of returning their home unless the Myanmar Government guarantees their security.
 Children, though, most of whom are completely naked, easily forget everything when you play with them.
 All of these images kept echoing so strongly in my mind that in just one month after the trip I have created a poetry file trying to reach at their deeper implications.
 Below are some lines I wrote: